 #2: Life Satisfaction and Purpose

-As well as being strongly linked to day-to-day experience of happiness, a happy marriage is also considered the strongest predictor of overall life satisfaction[viii].
+As well as being strongly linked to the day-to-day experience of happiness, a happy marriage is also considered the strongest predictor of overall life satisfaction[viii].
 Life satisfaction refers to whether you believe you have lived your life well, are happy with the choices you’ve made and are hopeful about the future.

 Just pause and think about that.
 Think over what you anchor your definition of a well-lived life on right now.
 Is it on achieving some financial outcome?
 Even on launching kids or grandkids into college and life?
 Some of those things are merely materialistic.
 Others are very noble.
 But what I want to suggest to you is that a happy marriage needs to be at the core of what you’re grounding your legacy on.

 For our readers who are Christians, this should particularly resonate since the picture of a husband and wife is a mirror of the relationship between Christ and the church.
-That is so central to our faith: and we need to give legs to that belief by enacting this in our marriage and placing priority on that above so many other things that can distract us.
+That is so central to our faith: and we need to give legs to that belief by enacting this in our marriage and placing a priority on that above so many other things that can distract us.

-Of course, marital satisfaction is also strongly linked to sense of purpose and meaning in life.
+Of course, marital satisfaction is also strongly linked to a sense of purpose and meaning in life.
 A study in 1996[ix] found that intimacy in marriage is the strongest predictor of both life satisfaction and having a sense of meaning in life.

 I thought this was a really good one to stop and do a self-check on.
 Am I really focused on finding meaning in the right places?
 It’s easy to get distracted, right?
 First things first: I hope all of our readers have their marriage at or very, very near the top of their list for creating meaning and purpose.